-Launching Leaders: How RPCS Prepares Grads for Life After High School
+Launching Leaders: How RPCS Prepares Grads for Life After RPCS

 At Roland Park Country School, we always love hearing from our alumnae and were thrilled to welcome five young graduates back last week to meet virtually with prospective students and their families for our second annual “Launching Leaders: Life After RPCS” event.
 The evening featured panel presentations with alumnae who graduated between 2015 and 2020, current students, parents and the College Counseling team to share how RPCS prepares its students for happy and successful lives filled with purpose.
 Each graduate spoke about how their lives have unfolded since walking the halls of RPCS and explained how the supportive environment of the school, the encouragement to live authentically and their strong relationships with their teachers helped them succeed well beyond graduation.

 Prabhnoor Kaur, 2018, a junior at the University of Pennsylvania who is majoring in neuroscience, spoke about the safe space RPCS created for students, which personally encouraged her to pursue her passions, dance and STEM, and explore new interests.
 “I never felt afraid to try something new.
 RPCS really teaches its students ‘Why not?’
 Go for it!”
 Prabhnoor has carried this motto in college, which has given her a certain fearlessness and she often asks herself “Why not?
 What’s stopping me?
 RPCS has really given me this attitude in life and it’s something that sticks.”